 11. Support and amplify someone else

 Pick one or more people that you believe in and lift them up at every opportunity.
 Share their posts on social media, buy their products, write reviews, nominate them for rewards.
 Do all of that, but don’t let the person know that you are doing it.
-A better person is someone who does something good for someone else without needing the browning points of public recognition.
+A better person is someone who does something good for someone else without needing the brownie points of public recognition.
 And it’s a beautiful thing to amplify someone else in silence and watch their glow up.
 They’ll feel good and you’ll feel good doing it.

 12. Recycle the right way

 Believe it or not, there is a right and wrong way to recycle and most of us do it the wrong way.
 What do I mean?
 We throw recyclables away in plastic garbage bags, toss out pizza boxes without cutting out the grease stain in the box and skip rinsing out jars.
 All these things turn recyclable items into non-recyclable items, and it just gives sanitation works more work.
 Instead, make sure you are following recycling guidelines to a tee to help preserve our earth cause protecting the earth is definitely something a better person would do.
 And of course, ditch the plastic bags at every opportunity and get some chic reusuable canvas bags for every trip to the grocery store.
 I absolutely love this one.

 13. Share your story